10 Common Testosterone Myths

 Testosterone causes liver damage

-The evidence shoes that non-oral testosterone has no adverse effects on the liver.
+The evidence shows that non-oral testosterone has no adverse effects on the liver.
 It also does not increase the risk of deep venous thrombosis or pulmonary embolism.

 Testosterone can cause aggression

 Anabolic steroids can increase aggression and rage, however this is not true with testosterone.
 T therapy actually decreases anxiety, irritability, and aggression.